-The campus’ beautiful outdoor sculpture garden and newly renovated and expanded Museum of Art merit a couple of hours looking at pieces that span 150 years of collecting.
+The campus’ beautiful sculpture garden and renovated and expanded Museum of Art merit a couple of hours looking at pieces that span 150 years of collecting.

 For lunch, hit up Mark’s Carts, a collection of ethnic food trucks and carts parked in a landscaped courtyard on Washington Street.